htwangtw/htwangtw/README.md

 ### Hi there I am Hao-Ting 👋

-- I am a cognitive neuroscientist at the Sackler Centre for Consciousness Science, University of Sussex.
+- I am a postdoc researcher at CRIUGM, Montreal, Canada.
-- 🔭 I investigate the relationship between brain and behaviour in a multvariate manner on large dataset.
-- 🌱 I’m currently learning better software development practice for data science projects.
+- I work on neuroimage biomarker discovery and neuroinformatics concering data infrastructure and fMRI data.

 <!--
 **htwangtw/htwangtw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.